TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/ModuleConfiguration.rst

 Extbase module configuration options
 ------------------------------------

+..  _backend-modules-configuration-extensionName:

 ..  confval:: extensionName

     :Scope: Backend module configuration
     :type: string

     The extension name in UpperCamelCase for which the module is registered.
 If the extension key is `my_example_extension` the extension name would be `MyExampleExtension`.

+..  _backend-modules-configuration-controllerActions:

 ..  confval:: controllerActions